acquia/blt/readme/project-tasks.md

 1. Ensure that `docroot/sites/default/settings/local.settings.php` exists by executing `blt setup:drupal:settings`.
 1. Verify that correct local database credentials are set in `local.settings.php`.
-1. Ensure that project dependencies have already been built via `blt setup:build`
+1. Ensure that project dependencies have already been built via `blt source:build`

 To re-install Drupal, execute: `blt drupal:install`.
 Note that this will drop the existing database tables and install Drupal from scratch!